-Don’t be surprised why your site is performing poorly if you’ve embedded numerous services from YouTube, Facebook, Google, Twitter, Mailchimp, Hotjar, etc.
+Don’t be surprised your site is performing poorly if you’ve embedded numerous features such as :

-Lastly, some of these scripts maybe render-blocking, which means they prevent the load of subsequent requests, slowing down your site overall.
+Some of the third-party scripts used on your page may be render-blocking in nature.
+This means they would prevent the load of subsequent requests, slowing down your site overall.

-You should be selective of which services you add onto your website.
+You should be selective of which features you add onto your website.
 Keep things simple and ensure your page is as light-weight as possible.

 Make sure third-party integrations add value to your website, as the trade-off in performance should be worth the functionality you get out of them.